Nuriets/EMSE_Paper_2025_CSs/README.md

 ## Support

-If you have any questions on this project or get stuck during code execution, feel free to create issue on this repository.
+If you have any questions on this project, feel free to create issue on this repository.
 We will be able to fix your issue.